 Because I come from a community organizing and non-profit background, I am always interested in seeing how I can make my work intersect meaningfully with the lives of everyday people.
-How can I use what I learn to address contemporary challenges, make myself a better advocate for justice, and most importantly, become a better person?
+How can I use what I learn to address contemporary challenges?
+What can I do to become a more effective advocate for the collective well-being of humanity?
+And most importantly, how can I use my education to become a better person?
 These are questions I ask myself every day.

 There are a number of personal projects that I am working on, either on my own initiative, through applications, or out of requests.
 Here’s a short (though not necessarily an exhaustive) list:

 New Books in Middle East/Islamic Studies: I recently joined as a co-host for a popular academic podcast called New Books in Middle Eastern Studies, which is part of the New Books Network, a consortium of author-interview podcast channels dedicated to raising the level of public discourse by introducing serious authors to a wide public via new media.
 In my capacity as a network host, I will interview authors who’ve recently published new books in the fields of Middle East and Islamic Studies about their books (after reading them) to bring them to the attention of a wider audience.
 It’s a fun and intimate conversation that is quite enjoyable both for the speakers and the listeners.
 I encourage you to subscribe.